dotnet/designs/accepted/single-file/extract.md

 ## Extraction Implementation

-In .net core 3.0, the AppHost itself performed the extraction of bundled components.
+In .NET Core3.0, the AppHost itself performed the extraction of bundled components.
 This was necessary because, the [HostFxr](https://github.com/dotnet/core-setup/blob/master/Documentation/design-docs/host-components.md#host-fxr) and [HostPolicy](https://github.com/dotnet/core-setup/blob/master/Documentation/design-docs/host-components.md#host-policy) DLLs themselves may be bundled (in self-contained builds), and need to be extracted out before extraction.
 In .net 5.0, this problem is solved by alleviating the need to extract host components, as explained in the [Host Builds](design.md#host-builds) section.

 In .net 5.0, the bundle-extraction functionality will be implemented in the HostPolicy component.
 The advantages of this approach are: